hmk81996/biodiversity-dashboard/README.md

-# javascript-visualization-challenge
+# Biodiversity-Dataset-Visualization
-Data Analytics Course Module 14
+JavaScript Visualization - Data Analytics Course Module 14

 # Task
-Using a Belly Button Biodviersity dataset (which catalogs the microbes that colonize human navels), I will build an interactive dashboard.
+Using a Belly Button Biodiversity dataset (which catalogs the microbes that colonize human navels), I will build an interactive dashboard.

 # Methodology
 Using starter index.html as well as a an app.js file, I will use JavaScripta and the D3 library to edit the HTML site and D3.json to fetch data.